Nesk/serialison/README.md

     throwErrorsForDuplicateIDs: true,

     /**
-     * Defines the maximum depth of resources the `resolve()` method will process.
+     * Defines the maximum of nested resources the `resolve()` method will process.
 Raising this value may increase the
      * resolving time, as memory usage.
      * @type {Number}
      */
-    maxResourceDepth: 4,
+    maxNestingDepth: 4,

     /**
      * Lists the top level properties except the primary resource.
 Allows the constructor to find the name of your